 Black Forest Wildfire

 El Paso, Larimer, Teller

-Staff are currently working with those eligible applicants who applied to reimburse them for disaster-related expense.
+Staff is currently working with those eligible applicants who applied, and were awarded funds to reimburse them for disaster-related expenses.

 Contacts for Program

 Department of Local Affairs, Division of Local Government, Field Services